cookieopjax/KnowledgeKing/README.md

 1. Using header file(s) to manage project and common code efficiently.
-2. Using **Multi-Threading** run `Sleep`and`GetAsynckeys` Simultaneously
+2. Using **Multi-Threading** run `Sleep`and`GetAsynckeys` ㄋimultaneously
-3. using API interact with consloe (Windows Only!)
+3. Using API interact with consloe (Windows Only!)
-4. colerful display (Windows Only!)
+4. Colerful display (Windows Only!)
-5. using file system to manage player's infornmation and question
+5. Using file system to manage player's infornmation and question
-6. incredible rank and answer system
+6. Incredible rank and answer system
-7. various and funny questions
+7. Various and funny questions
-8. beautiful typesetting and animation
+8. Veautiful typesetting and animation
-9. icon and bgm
+9. Icon and bgm

 ---